-- 5.1 Identify social policy at the local, state, and federal level that impacts wellbeing, service delivery, and access to social services; - 5.2 Assess how social welfare and economic policies impact the delivery of and access to social services;

-5.3 Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.
+- 5.1 Identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services; - 5.2 Assess how social welfare and economic policies impact the delivery of and access to social services; - 5.3 Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.

-Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities
+Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities human relationships.

-Social workers understand that engagement is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
-Social workers value the importance of human relationships.
 Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge to facilitate engagement with clients and constituencies, including individuals, families, groups, organizations, and communities.
 Social workers understand strategies to engage diverse clients and constituencies to advance practice effectiveness.
 Social workers understand how their personal experiences and affective reactions may impact their ability to effectively engage with diverse clients and constituencies.
 Social workers value principles of relationship-building and inter-professional collaboration to facilitate engagement with clients, constituencies, and other professionals as appropriate.
 Social workers: